-One way to ensure that your wedding colors are striking is to choose a color that contrasts well, or shows up very well next to gold.
+One way to ensure that your wedding colors have that striking effect is to choose a color that contrasts gold color and essentially “shows up” next to it.
 Think about it:

 1) Black and Gold

-As far as wedding gold pallets are concerned, black and gold works great for a black tie evening wedding, and adds a 1920’s art deco feel to the party.
-Black and gold together is great for a Gatsby-themed wedding, for example.
+As far as wedding gold palettes are concerned, it’s hard to go wrong with a black and gold combination.
+It’s a great choice for a black-tie evening wedding and can add a 1920s art deco feel to the party.
+Black and gold have a dramatic and glamorous effect – great for a Gatsby-themed wedding, for example.

 2) Rose and Gold